arunrawlani/iOSTutorial_HackMcGill/README.md

 ####Linking your interface to code####
 Now that we have a UI, lets add code for our app to finish our application.
 XCode allows you to connect your interface layout with the code using the Assistant Editor which we will now be using.

-So first a little information on what these connections are:
+First a little information on what these connections are:
 There are two main kinds of code connections: outlets, and actions.
 Outlets let you assign a variable in code to a component of your interface you have created in your storyboard to interact with that component in code.
 We will use that to read and set values from our interface.
 Actions let our code know when the user did certain things to an interface component that we want to react to.

 ### Adding Code Connections ###